Yeronga

 Population growth drivers in Yeronga are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Yeronga's population was around 10,862 as of November 2025.
-This reflected an increase of 662 people since the 2021 Census, which reported a population of 10,200.
-The growth was inferred from ABS estimated resident population data of 10,851 in June 2024 and validated new addresses since the Census date.
-This resulted in a population density ratio of 1,783 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Yeronga's growth rate of 6.5% since the census was within 2.3 percentage points of its SA3 area (8.8%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods, with all migration drivers being positive factors.
+Yeronga's population is around 10,871 as of February 2026.
+From the 2021 Census, this reflects an increase of 671 people, representing a growth rate of 6.6%.
+The ABS estimated resident population in June 2024 was 10,851, with an additional 168 validated new addresses since the Census date contributing to this growth.
+This results in a population density ratio of 1,785 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Yeronga's 6.6% growth since the census is within 2.7 percentage points of the SA3 area's 9.3%, indicating competitive growth fundamentals.
+Overseas migration primarily drove population growth, contributing approximately 53.0% of overall gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
-Future population dynamics project an above median growth for statistical areas nationally, with Yeronga expected to increase by 1,733 persons to 2041, reflecting a total increase of 15.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits, so proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Future population dynamics project an above median growth for statistical areas across the nation, with Yeronga expected to increase by 1,733 persons to 2041, reflecting a total increase of 15.8% over the 17 years.

 Frequently Asked Questions - Population